-Focus on the Master Resources Plan (MRP)
+Focus on the Master Planning of Resources (MPR)

 It is intended to answer, on a finer scale than the Business Plan, namely the family of products, to questions of production (what we are going to produce and how), sourcing (where and when we are going to make), and delivery (where and how the product will be delivered to customers).
 In the context of this MPR, the S&OP process takes place.
 Modeling work is necessary for its implementation.

 In general, the Business Plans are not sufficiently connected to the S&OP.
 There are links made with the budget, but their time horizon is often too short.
 The challenge of knowing how to translate euros into operating expense drivers is evident to us.Edouard Alquie, Directeur, leader de la practice Opérations

 Conducting an S&OP process from an operational point of view

 The 5 steps of Sales & Operations Planning (or S&OP)

 - Attendeed: Supply Chain via Demand Planning, Sales, Marketing

 - Attendees: Supply Chain via supply planning, production/factory manager, industrial management, subcontractors